knpuniversity/symfony/knpu/ep3b-doctrine-relations/join-column-relation-fixtures.md

 Phew!
 Now it works great.

+***TIP
+If you *still* get an error while running the migration, it's because of a MySQL change!
+Find the details here: http://bit.ly/migrations-tweak
+***

 ## Relations in Fixtures

 Last step!
 Our fixtures are broken: we need to associate each `GenusNote` with a